svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 Spec with name is enough in the Hickey model

 ## Strategy

+json and rest are solved problems for ingestion and diffing

 full automation, inference engine, formal behavior tracking, expansion eat ops level lunch